Overton Park: Veterans Plaza

 Veterans Plaza contains memorials to the veterans of Memphis and Shelby County who were killed defending the freedom of the United States.
-It is located in Overton Park just to the south of the Memphis Zoo and to the west of the Greensward.
+It is located south of the Memphis Zoo and west of the Greensward.
 The 2 acre area is home to a collection of memorials: World War I (established 1926 and 1932), World War II (2001), Korean War (2003), Vietnam War (2003), and Desert Storm (2003).
 A plaque providing the history of Veterans Plaza states that "... through these memorials we pay honor to 1,525 Shelby County veterans who were killed in the 20th and 21st century wars."
 An adjoining plaque provides commendation for Pete Dugan, a World War II veteran, "... honoring his steadfast commitment to the cause of Veterans Plaza in Overton Park."